LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

 # SIMPLE MICROSERVICE: BACKEND & FRONTEND

-A simple crud full-stack simple application using Angular and Spring-Boot.
+A crud full-stack application using Angular and Spring-Boot.
 Modules, httpp and httpClients are used for CRUD operations implemented in Angular(08 & 11).
-A a uniform interface as JSON data is provided for http exchanges.
+A uniform interface as JSON data is provided for http data exchanges.

 ## Technology stack used